dfar-14/Bike-gimbal-01/README.md

 # Bike-gimbal-01
 This project is intended for the creation of a gimbal that can be used on the handlebars of a bike and eliminates the vibration caused by going down trails on a mountain bike.
 ## Initial steps
 For the creation of this project first research needed to be done into the way that gimbals work and the way that they would need to be controlled.
+For this problem coordinates are refered to in "Bike" coordinates.
+This coordinate system will define X as longitudinal to the direction of movment, Y as lateral to movement and Z as normal from the ground.
 ### What I know
 There are multiple ways to create a gimbal.
 The first way that can be differentiated is the number of axes that the gimbal has.
-The most common number of axes is 2, 3, or 4.
+The most common number of axes is 2, 3, or 4.The first challenge for me is to figure out how I am going to design the gimbal to be able to move in order to isolate the noise that I want to eliminate.
+I suspect that the worst of the noise will come from the Z-direction with the second most coming from the X direction.
+I suspect that Y will have little vibration compared to the other two.
+I want to go about to confirm whether this is true so I want to build a mount that I can attach to the handlebars of the bike and measure using an IMU.